Coronavirus: Financial support for businesses

 Your application isn’t well thought out

-The above may frustrate you, especially if you’re a relatively young business without a long track record, but the good news is there are several government-backed lenders and schemes that can help if your Business Loan application is rejected.
+The above reasons may frustrate you, especially if you’re a relatively young business without a long track record.
+But the good news is that there are several government-backed lenders and schemes that can help if your Business Loan application is rejected.

 The Bank Referral Scheme

 Launched in 2016, the Bank Referral Scheme helps businesses to find alternative funding when one of the major UK banks has rejected them for finance.

 You must agree to your details being shared.
 If you do, the scheme passes details of your business to the following three designated platforms:

 - Funding Xchange